RanitManik/Leetcode-Solutions/README.md

     <h1>Leetcode Solutions</h1>
 </div>

-Welcome to my Leetcode solutions repository!
+Welcome to my Leetcode Solutions repository!
 This is a collection of my solutions to various Leetcode problems, showcasing my problem-solving skills and coding practices in multiple languages.

 ## Table of Contents